 So, I thought I’d shine a light on the challenges and politics around something that we do every day: Sponsorship renewals.
 Below, I’ve given perspectives from the CMO and Brand Manager on the sponsor’s side, and the Executive Director and Marketing & Development Manager with the rightsholder – in this case, a charitable organisation.
 It hasn’t been a great relationship, and it’s time for renewal.

 Although this example is gleaned from actual situations I’ve seen over and over as a consultant and trainer, the organisations are entirely fictional, and any resemblance they may have to existing organisations is inadvertent.
 There are also plenty of ugly renewal situations that aren’t covered here.
 (Don’t get me started on bidding wars!)

-We’re still a small player in the retail electricity game, but in the five years we’ve been around, have built 15% market share across the three states we serve.
+We’re still a small player in the retail electricity game, but in the five years since our rebrand, have built 9% market share across the three states we serve.

 Our power comes from 100% renewables, and we offer a solutions-based power service.
 Basically, if a household or business comes on board with us, we offer to tailor a renewables solution to their premises – solar, wind, battery, etc – and install it.
 In some cases, we can even bill them as part of a multi-year contract with us.

 Yeah, we sponsor the Reading Superheroes literacy program.
 About three years ago, the CEO went to some gala for the charity and got carried away.
 Next thing you know, we’re one of their biggest sponsors.
 Don’t get me wrong, it’s a great charity, and they do some important work with disadvantaged kids, but this sponsorship is a major headache.